Tràng An – Ninh Bình

 Boat Tours in Trang An

 Trang An has 3 different boat tour routes all at the same cost of 200 00 VND.
 Each route takes around 2-3 hours to complete depending on your speed of sightseeing and boat drivers are happy to wait patiently at stops whilst you do so.
 The short trip times make it a worthwhile break to rest your bones if you are passing through on a 2-wheeled ride.

 All of the three itineraries have their own merits –they go through different caves, visit different temples, historical places, and offer unique scenery.
 A few of the temples are tucked in the mountain elevations and once the boat stops – you need to climb a lot of stairs if you want to reach them.

 The caves themselves all differ in heights and lengths.
 Occasionally you’ll find yourself ducking and weaving the ceilings as the oarsman (usually oarswoman) navigates the passages.
-During wet season some caves are not accessible due to their low heights.
+During the wet season, some caves are not accessible due to their low heights.

 Each boat has a capacity of 4 people, if you come with fewer people you will be paired up with other visitors for the trip.
 You can just sit back and enjoy the tranquil passage or if you feel like paddling yourself there are always extra oars on board.